noahbuscher/n1-taiga/README.md

 # N1 Solarized Dark

-Solarized Dark for Nylas N1 is inspired by [Noah Buscher's](https://github.com/noahbuscher/N1-Taiga).
+Solarized Dark for Nylas N1 is inspired by Noah Buscher's [Taiga](https://github.com/noahbuscher/N1-Taiga).
 Like Taiga, this is a clean and simple theme for N1 that allows you to focus on what matters most: your emails.

 ![](./preview.jpg)